Vuk97/nimbora-docs/docs/concepts/strategies/02-strategy-sdai.md

     - This enhancement introduces new features to the protocol, promoting broader asset acceptance and flexibility.
 </details>

-# sDAI Strategy

-Nimbora empowers users to leverage their DAI holdings by depositing them into an sDAI vault, which is a specialized financial vehicle.
-This depositing action allows their DAI to be put to work, generating potential profits over time.
-The approach combines the security of DAI, a stablecoin, with the revenue-generating power of DeFi strategies.
-This mechanism is designed to provide users with a more effective way to maximize the potential return on their DAI investments.

 ## How to deposit